Surfside Girls

-Surfside Girls is an American children's adventure mystery streaming series based on IDW Publishing's graphic novels of the same name by Kim Dwinell.
+Surfside Girls is an American children's adventure mystery television series based on IDW Publishing's graphic novels of the same name by Kim Dwinell.
 The series follows best friends Jade (Miya Cech) and Sam (YaYa Gosselin), who seek to solve a ghost mystery.
-It premiered August 19, 2022 on Apple TV+.
+It premiered on August 19, 2022 on Apple TV+.

 Synopsis

 Jade and Sam, best friends, are ready to enjoy their summer surfing in the sun.
 When they are confronted by a ghost, the two learn of a mystery involving a pirate ship and a cursed treasure rumored to be hidden beneath Surfside's famed Danger Point bluff.
-Sam seeks to assist a pirate spirit named Remi remove the curse after meeting him, while Jade is keen to establish a scientific explanation for ghosts.
+Sam seeks to assist a pirate spirit named Remi in removing the curse after meeting him, while Jade is keen to establish a scientific explanation for ghosts.
 Sam and Jade have to mix their diverse perspectives in reasoning and creativity to uncover the truth.
 They are determined to piece together the evidence, discover the truth, and protect Surfside as a whole.